I have a Zivver account

 {{zvr type=date}} | A text tag for a date |

-{{zvr type=signature; signer=sender}} | A text tag assigned to the sender of the document |
+{{zvr type=signature; signer=2}} | A text tag assigned to the second signer of the document |

 {{zvr type=signature; x=10; y=10; height=50; width=150}} | A text tag with custom placement |

-{{zvr type=signature; page=all}} | A text tag for a field, which should appear on all pages |
+{{zvr type=signature; page=all}} | A text tag for a field that should appear on all pages |

-{{zvr type=signature; page=3,5}} | A text tag for a field, which should appear on two pages |
+{{zvr type=signature; page=3,5}} | A text tag for a field that should appear on two pages |

 Available parameters for text tags